 Developing a Regional Risk Financing Framework for Agriculture and Food Security in Southern Africa

-With this context, a new project supported by the ACP-EU NDRR Program aims to inform public policies and programs of SADC member countries for managing systemic risk to the agriculture sector and food security, in particular climate-related risks.
-The expected medium to long term impact is the improvement of public policies and programs where agriculture sector losses and food insecurity would benefit from an improved risk financing framework.
+In this context, a project supported by the ACP-EU NDRR Program informed public policies and programs of SADC member countries for managing systemic risk to the agriculture sector and food security, in particular climate-related risks.
+This supported the improvement of public policies and programs where agriculture sector losses and food insecurity would benefit from an improved risk financing framework.

-The project is implemented with Southern African Development Community (SADC) regional technical teams working on DRR and agriculture policy, as well as with Ministries of Agriculture and of Finance of selected countries.
+This project was implemented with Southern African Development Community (SADC) regional technical teams working on DRR and agricultural policy, as well as with the Ministries of Agriculture and of Finance of selected countries.

 - 10/2019 - 06/2020